kieranknowles1/WebIntegrationAssignment/tasks.md

       code.
 - [ ] Set the Access-Control-Allow-Origin header
 - [ ] Set the Access-Control-Allow-Methods header
-- [ ] All responses from the API that contain data must return this in valid JSON format.
+- [x] All responses from the API that contain data must return this in valid JSON format.
 - [ ] All endpoints created for this task must support the request method GET.
-- [ ] Requests to invalid endpoints, use of invalid parameters, invalid combinations of parameters, invalid values, server errors (e.g. database errors), or any other error should be responded to with a relevant HTTP status code and, where appropriate, an error message in JSON format.
+- [ ] Error handling with a relevant HTTP status code and, where appropriate, an error message in JSON format.
+  - [ ] Requests to invalid endpoints - return 404,
+  - [ ] use of invalid parameters,
+  - [ ] invalid combinations of parameters,
+  - [ ] invalid values,
+  - [x] server errors (e.g. database errors) - return 500
+  - [ ] any other error should be responded to
 - [ ] Endpoints and parameter names and values should not be case sensitive.
   - [x] Endpoints should be case insensitive.
   - [ ] Parameter names and values should be case insensitive.